Teriyakidactyl/docker-foundryvtt-server/README.md

 Configure your Foundry VTT server using the following environment variables:

 - `NODE_IMAGE_VERSION`: The version of the Node.js Docker image to use as the base (default: `latest`).
 Generally follows [these tags](https://hub.docker.com/_/node).
 - `FOUNDRY_RELEASE_URL`: The URL to the Foundry VTT release package (default: empty, latest version will be used).
+Relies on the [Timed Link](https://foundryvtt.com/article/installation/) concept of install.
 - `DATA_PATH`: The path to store your Foundry VTT data (default: `/data`).

 ## Usage